 - Convert more customers

-Best Practices for Collecting More Online Reviews to Grow Enrollment
+Best Practices for Collecting More Online Reviews to Grow Occupancy

 1) Delight Parents, Then Ask Them to Be an Advocate.

-Did you know – companies that prioritize the customer experience drive revenue 4-8% higher than other industries?
+Did you know – companies that prioritise the customer experience drive revenue 4-8% higher than other industries?

-I’ve found that the simplest way to increase your reviews is to give parents the streamlined enrollment journey they’re looking for.
-Then, see if they’re willing to leave a review about their experience with your center and staff.
+I’ve found that the simplest way to increase your reviews is to give parents the streamlined enrolment journey they’re looking for.
+Then, see if they’re willing to leave a review about their experience with your centre and staff.
 Happy, delighted families are more likely to leave reviews.

 It can feel daunting to ask for a review.
 However, it’s less intimidating to ask for a review after you’ve provided parents with something valuable or a memorable moment they can look back on.
 If you host a Parent’s Night Out or Back-to-School Karaoke event – plan ahead.
 Make an announcement at the event, letting parents know they’ll be receiving a follow-up email or text with a link to a Facebook or Google review page.
 Plus, increase online reviews by using two-way communications to automatically send out the links.
 In my experience, parents enjoy sharing about events that bring their community together.